trendwerk/term-taxonomy-meta/README.md

-taxonomy-term-meta
+Term taxonomy meta
 ==================

-Taxonomy term meta for WordPress.
+Term taxonomy meta for WordPress, so it allows extra information to be added to terms.